0xMiden/miden-tutorials/docs/src/rust-client/foreign_procedure_invocation_tutorial.md

 );
 ```

-The key here is the use of the `.with_foreign_accounts()` method on the `TransactionRequestBuilder`.
+The key here is the use of the `.foreign_accounts()` method on the `TransactionRequestBuilder`.
 Using this method, it is possible to create transactions with multiple foreign procedure calls.

 ## Summary